peter-noerlund/sky25a-levenshtein/docs/info.md

 Fundamentally its an implementation of the bit-vector levenshtein algorithm from Heikki Hyyrö's 2022 paper with the title *A Bit-Vector Algorithm for Computing Levenshtein and Damerau Edit Distances*.

-### UART
+### SPI

-The device is organized as a wishbone bus which is accessed through commands on the UART.
+The device is organized as a wishbone bus which is accessed through commands on an SPI bus.

-Each command consists of 4 input bytes and 1 output byte:
+The maximum SPI frequency is 25% of the master clock.

 **Input bytes:**